 Giulio Cantarella is a full professor of transportation systems in the Department of Civil Engineering at the University of Salerno, in Salerno, Italy, and currently coordinates the department’s PhD program.
 His research focus includes models and algorithms for travel demand assignment, transportation systems analysis and design, choice modeling, signal setting design, and urban network design.
 He has authored more than 100 book chapters and journal articles, including in Elsevier’s Transportation Research Part B: Methodological, and Transportation Research Part C: Emerging Technologies.

-University of Salerno, Department of Civil Engineering, Italy
+Department of Civil Engineering, University of Salerno, Italy

 David Watling is a centenary professor of transport analysis for the Institute for Transport Studies, at the University of Leeds, Leeds, UK.
 He is an internationally recognized expert on the analysis, mathematical modelling, and optimization of transportation systems.
 His additional research areas include traffic network models, network reliability modelling and assessment, and visioning and alternative/qualitative paradigms for long-range transport planning.
 He serves on the Editorial Advisory Board for Elsevier’s Transportation Research Part B: Methodological.
 He has authored more than 60 journal articles, including in Elsevier’s Transportation Part Research B: Methodological, Transportation Research Part A: Policy and Practice, Transportation Research Part E: Logistics and Transportation Review, and Journal of Transport Geography.

-University of Leeds, Institute for Transport Studies, Leeds,UK
+Institute for Transport Studies, University of Leeds, Leeds,UK